 Riverfront Park Carousel, Historic carousel in Riverfront Park, Spokane, United States

-Charles I. D. Looff built this carousel in 1909 as a wedding gift for his daughter Emma, and it originally operated at Natatorium Park.
-The ride was relocated to Riverfront Park in 1975, where it has attracted visitors ever since.
+Charles I. D. Looff built this carousel in 1909 as a wedding gift for his daughter Emma, and it first operated at Natatorium Park in Spokane.
+It was moved to its current location in Riverfront Park in 1975, when the area was redeveloped for the Expo 74 world fair.

 The community of curious travelers